Red Skull: Albert Malik

 After the disappearance of Johann Schmidt in 1945, the reputation of the Red Skull was still formidable enough to prove useful.
 In 1953, Soviet Russian KGB agent Albert Malik set up his spy/criminal organization in Algeria and assumed the Red Skull identity (Красный Череп), pretending that he was the original, when he was actually serving Soviet interests, in Captain America Comics #61.
 During the 1950s, he faced the then-active version of Captain America, who was also pretending to be the original.
 While the Captain and Bucky (Jack Monroe) were placed into suspended animation when his flawed replicate of the Super-Soldier Formula seriously affected his and Bucky's minds, Malik continued his activities, and over time severed his links to the Soviet Union.

-He was also responsible for the deaths of Richard and Mary Parker, the parents of Peter Parker, tipped off by the supercriminal Gustav "the Gentleman" Fiers to their spy status.
+He was also responsible for the deaths of Richard and Mary Parker, the parents of Peter Parker, tipped off by the supercriminal Gustav Fiers to their spy status.

 Malik was later killed by a Scourge of the Underworld, operating on behalf of the original Red Skull (Johann Schmidt) disguised as a pilot.

 Sinthea Shmidt

-Sinthea "Sin" Shmidt is the daughter of Johann Shmidt who briefly adopts the Red Skull moniker after being scarred like her father.
+Sinthea "Sin" Shmidt is the daughter of Johann Shmidt.
+She briefly assumed the Red Skull moniker after being scarred like her father.

 Clone of Johann Shmidt

 Following the Avengers vs. X-Men storyline, the Red Skull mysteriously returns and assembles a team called the S-Men.
-The Red Skull's S-Men attack Rogue and the Scarlet Witch at Professor X's grave and steal the mutant's body.
-In his hideout, the Red Skull is then seen removing Professor X's brain in a plot to "eradicate the mutant menace".
-This Red Skull is revealed to be a clone of the original created by Arnim Zola in 1942 and held in cryogenic stasis in the event that Germany lost the war.
+The Red Skull's S-Men attack Rogue and the Scarlet Witch at Professor X's grave and steal Professor X's body.
+The Red Skull subsequently removes Professor X's brain in a plot to "eradicate the mutant menace".
+This Red Skull is revealed to be a clone of the original created by Arnim Zola in 1942 and held in cryogenic stasis in the event that Germany lost World War II.
 Fusing part of Professor X's brain with his own, the Red Skull brainwashes the Scarlet Witch as part of a plot to wipe out the world's mutant population.
-Rogue attacks the Scarlet Witch and they fight until they both discover the lobotomized body of Professor X. The Red Skull arrives and reveals that he has fused his brain with Professor X's brain.
-Using Professor X's telepathy, the Red Skull provokes ordinary citizens of New York into a mass assault against even potential mutants, even managing to take control of Thor.
-However, his telepathy is still erratic, with the Red Skull being unable to completely control Captain America and an attack against him by Wolverine cutting off his right hand and disrupting his powers long enough for Rogue and the Scarlet Witch to break free.
-The team ultimately force the Red Skull to retreat after Rogue manages to temporarily disrupt his powers, Havok mockingly comparing the Red Skull to the jock who beats up gay kids to conceal his own homosexuality.
+Using Professor X's telepathy, the Red Skull provokes ordinary citizens of New York into a mass assault against mutants.